Nicola Peltz: Personal life

+Nicola Peltz was in a relationship with model Anwar Hadid from 2017 to 2018.

-On July 11, 2020, Peltz and Brooklyn Beckham announced their engagement.
-On April 9, 2022, Peltz and Beckham were married in Palm Beach, Florida, in a Jewish ceremony (Beckham’s great grandfather was Jewish).
-Peltz announced on Instagram that they adopted a dog in October, and they encouraged fans to adopt or foster animals.
+On July 11, 2020, Nicola Peltz and Brooklyn Beckham announced their engagement.
+On April 9, 2022, Peltz and Beckham were married in Palm Beach, Florida, in a Jewish ceremony (Beckham's great grandfather was Jewish).
+Peltz Beckham announced on Instagram that they adopted a dog in October, and they encouraged fans to adopt or foster animals.
 That earned them a PETA 2022 award as a Pawsome Adoption Advocate.

 She and her brother Will Peltz have similar Hebrew and Yiddish tattoos on their ribs.
 His says "family", which is written the same way in both Hebrew and Yiddish, while hers says "family first" in Yiddish.

+She has frequently mentioned on social media her friendship with American actress and singer Selena Gomez, with whom she shares a tattoo.